 Returns Promise<JobOutput>

-• Returns the numeric status semaphore for a job.
+• Returns the numeric status code for a job: 0 = completed, positive = still running, negative = interrupted/errored.

 Parameters